-On December 04, 2014, CDG Engineers & Associates, Inc., (Claimant or CDG), received notification from Petroleum South Transport (PST)1 that one of their tanker trucks that was fully loaded2 with a mixture of gasoline and diesel had overturned on Interstate 59, near Reece City, Alabama.
+On December 04, 2014, McKinney Wrecker Service (Claimant or McKinney) received notification from CDG Engineers & Associates, Inc. that a tanker truck, that was fully loaded with a mixture of gasoline and diesel had overturned on Interstate 59, near Reece City, Alabama.
 The tanker truck spilled its product into a drainage ditch on the side of the road that leads into Little Wills Creek, a tributary to the Coosa River, which is a navigable waterway of the United States.

-CDG personnel responded to the spill and arrived on scene no later than 1630, on December 04, 2014.
+McKinney Wrecker Service arrived on scene at 0630 on December 05, 2014.
 Federal On-Scene Coordination was made with the United States Environmental Protection Agency, (US EPA), Mr. Region 4.
 Local Hazmat, State, and Emergency Management Personnel for Etowah County were all on-scene.

-The Responsible Party (RP) is identified as Petroleum South Transport, (RP or PST).
+The Responsible Party (RP) is idedntified as Petroleum South Transport (RP or PST).2